Saju is Meteorology, Not a Ledger

 A healthier attitude is to ask for conditions, not guarantees.
 Instead of asking exactly what will happen, ask what becomes easier, what becomes riskier, and what preparation would improve the range of possible outcomes.

 A mature attitude asks why the warning existed.
 Was it meant to reduce risk, slow impulsive choices, protect a household, or explain a period of repeated loss?
 Once the purpose is known, the reader can keep the wisdom without inheriting the panic.
-The older language becomes useful when it can turn into a checkable question such as "What action helps across several possible futures?".
+The older language becomes useful when it can turn into a checkable question like the ones below.

 How to test it in ordinary days